okweipeng/Employment_Outcomes_Based_on_Education_Level_Analysis/README.md

 - **For Students:** Choosing a major can influence earning potential; however, passion and career satisfaction are also important considerations.
 Additional education or certifications may improve income prospects in lower-paying fields.
 - **For Educators & Institutions:** Data can guide curriculum development, emphasizing employable skills in lower-wage fields and strengthening career services to support all students.

 ---

-## How to Run the Code

-1. Ensure you have the required Python libraries installed:
-   - pandas
-   - numpy
-   - matplotlib
-   - seaborn
-2. Load the CSV files into your working directory or update paths accordingly.
-3. Run the analysis scripts to generate the line plots, heatmaps, and bar charts.

----

-## Visualization Best Practices Used
-- Different line styles (solid for men, dashed for women) to distinguish gender.
-- Color-blind-friendly palettes to ensure accessibility.
-- Clear legends and axis labels to improve readability and interpretation.

----

 ## Conclusion